 3.2 E-mail Support and Tracking System

 (b) The Company shall thereupon investigate the Support Issue and thereafter use its reasonable endeavours to correct such Support Issue (where it in its absolution discretion believes correction is necessary).
-Attempts to resolve the Support Issue shall be provided e‑mail support, or remote access connectivity at the sole discretion of the Company.
+Attempts to resolve the Support Issue shall be provided by e‑mail support or remote access connectivity at the sole discretion of the Company.

 (c) The Company shall determine if the Support Issue is Major based on how substantially it hinders or prevents the Customer from using a material part of the functionality of the Software and the number of Users affected (“Major Support Issue”).
 The Company shall respond to a notice of a Support Issue deemed Major during the Business Day following receipt of such notice.